roe-dl/weewx-snmp/README.md

   by the unit.

-See [WeeWX Customization Guide](http://www.weewx.com/docs/customizing.htm#units) for a list of predifined units and unit groups.
+See [WeeWX Customization Guide](http://www.weewx.com/docs/customizing.htm#units) for a list of predefined units and unit groups.

 The observation types are automatically registered with WeeWX.